xinwenfu/VChat_KSTET_Multi/README.md

 	);
 	```
 	* `s`: This is a Socket Descriptor, which is a kind of [File Descriptor](https://learn.microsoft.com/en-us/windows/win32/fileio/file-handles) (Or Handle).
 This is really just an integer value
-	* `buf`: A pointer to the char array to place incoming data
+	* `buf`: A pointer to the char array to place incoming data.
-	* `len`: The length of the buffer
+	* `len`: The length of the buffer.
-	* `flags`: Flags used to control the behavior of the function
+	* `flags`: Flags used to control the behavior of the function.
 2. Now to go about finding some of the information needed for our exploit we can do the following.

 	https://github.com/DaintyJet/VChat_KSTET_Multi/assets/60448620/6ba1aa4f-35a1-49c4-8c06-fe3740fc98df